ralphman1/AlphaTrade-Engine/README.md

    - Verify token address is correct
    - May indicate token is delisted or has no liquidity
    - Bot will automatically handle after 5 consecutive failures

+9. **"Jupiter price API error: nodename nor servname provided"**
+   - **FIXED**: This error has been resolved in v2.6
+   - The bot now uses reliable `quote-api.jup.ag` and CoinGecko instead of deprecated `price.jup.ag`
+   - If you see this error, update to the latest version
+   - The bot automatically falls back to multiple price sources for reliability

 ### Debug Mode
 Enable debug logging in `config.yaml`: